Satellite Internet

 • Lifeline during disasters (resilient when other networks go down)

-• Portable options (Starlink Roam, Maritime)
+• Portable options (Satellite Internet Roam, Maritime)

 Cons of Traditional Satellite Internet